-Tayo has over 9 years’ experience as a Non-Executive Director within the public sector (Natural England, and the Forestry Commission), assisting to shape environmental policy and strategy).
-She is also a member of the Design Council’s Cabe ‘Built Environment Expert (BEE)’ Panel.
+Dr Adebowale has over 9 years’ experience as a Non-Executive Director within the public sector (Natural England, and the Forestry Commission), helping shape environmental policy and strategy.
+She is a member of the Design Council’s Cabe ‘Built Environment Expert (BEE)’ Panel.

 Her portfolio includes environmental projects relating to strategy, policy, sustainable development and sustainable business management / green economy (including energy and resource efficiency), wastewater treatment, water quality and management, land management and regeneration, environmental impact assessments, academia, stakeholder dialogue and partnership building, and environmental auditing.

 Federation of Small Businesses

 Allen is the Chairman of the Water, Energy, Environment and Policy Unit for the Federation of Small Businesses, the UK’s largest business member organisation with more than 200,000 members.

 Allen has more than 30 years’ experience of working at a senior level in local authorities, the European Commission and now as a consultant to the Water and Energy sectors.